-Mulan Joins the Army is one of Xu Wei’s most famous plays, this dramatic retelling of Mulan’s story is often credited with bringing the legend of Mulan into the public spotlight.
+As one of Xu Wei’s most famous plays, this dramatic retelling of Mulan’s story is often credited with bringing this legend into the public spotlight.

 While addressing the topic of female soldiers, an early historian reconstructed what he believed to be Mulan’s true story.

 During a time when the Chinese endured significant oppression, the legend of Mulan experienced a surge in popularity, as the people longed for such a hero.

 Romance of Sui and Tang is a famous historical fiction novel, and is best known for a subplot in which Mulan makes an unlikely friend when she is captured by a benevolent princess.

 Mulan Joins the Army is a Qing dynasty play.
 When Mulan’s cousin, Mushu, refuses to take his adopted father’s place in battle, Mulan joins the army in Mushu’s stead to fight against the Xiongnu.

 After the fall of Imperial China, and especially after Mulan’s story traveled to the West, the legend underwent significant alterations as numerous causes from various cultures all began to herald Mulan as their guiding hero.

 The film Lady General Hua Mu-Lan tells a story about unity.
 By themselves, Mulan, Ping, and Li Guang each make small contributions.
 Together, they achieve something great.

 The Woman Warrior was a novel that included the first rendition of Mulan’s story to achieve widespread attention in the English-speaking world.